ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 {: pre}
 {: api}

 After you identify the shares that use VPC access control mode, connect to each compute host where those shares are mounted, and run the `umount` command with the mount point name.
-For example:
+See the following example:

 ```sh
 umount /mnt/my-file-share